"Last Train to the Zona Verde,” by

 It is a bleeding ‘zona verde’ from which capital extracts oil, minerals,

-food and cheap labour like a syringe, while leaving the remainder – not so different for
+food and cheap labor like a syringe, while leaving the remainder – not so different for

 now than the colonialisms of old.